opf/openproject/docs/development/development-environment-docker/README.md

 #### Debian/Ubuntu

-On a Debian OS you need the generated root CA to be put under `/usr/local/share/ca-certificates` and create a symbolic link to it under `/etc/ssl/certs`.
+On Debian, you need to add the generated root CA to system certificates bundle.

 ```shell
 # Copy the .crt file into CA certificate location.